 A bustling area dating back to the 1850s

-- Essen
+- Food

-- Geschichte
+- History

 As one of the oldest Chinese settlements in the Western world, Chinatown is brimming with delicious Chinese food and history.
-Almost all the restaurants here boast traditional and authentic fare, from supple dumplings to spicy noodle dishes you can slurp up to your heart’s content, crispy prawn crackers and steaming fresh seafood.
+Almost all the restaurants here boast traditional and authentic fare, from supple dumplings to spicy noodle dishes you can slurp up to your heart’s content, crispy prawn crackers, and steaming fresh seafood.